timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb-2.md

 ### Notice of breaking changes from TimescaleDB 1.3+
 TimescaleDB 2.0 supports **in-place updates** just like previous releases.
-During the update, scripts will automatically configureupdated features to work as expected with TimescaleDB 2.0.
+During the update, scripts will automatically configure updated features to work as expected with TimescaleDB 2.0.

 Because this is our first major version release in two years, however, we’re providing additional guidance